Pragati-Kolhe47/AdventureWorkSalesData22/README.md

     'Sales Data'[OrderNumber]
 )

- - Step 12 : New measure was created to find targets,
+ - Step 12 : New measure was created to find targets and ALso the previous mon,

- Following DAX expression was written to find % of customers,

 Order Target =
 [Previous Month Orders] * 1.1